Dumaiu/CL-CUDD/README.md

+* TODO [2022-03-30 Wed] See example in the CUDD manual at 'Basic BDD Manipulation':
+Should we be increasing the ref count for constants?
+  - If so, change the (assert) checks in 2-4-hook.lisp.

+* TODO: Binary BDD operations should compare their operands' managers with (eq).

+* TODO: Make 2-1-zdd-set-operations.lisp, 2-2-zdd-bdd-bridge.lisp thread-safe
+* DONE: Replace `%mp%` appearances with '(manager node)' calls.
+    * Except for the files named previously.

 * [2022-02-02 Wed] TODO: Wrappers for:
     * `cudd-read-keys`
     * `cudd-read-dead`
     * `cudd-dead-are-counted`
     * `cudd-turn-on-count-dead`
 * [2022-01-12 Wed] TODO: Convert a BDD to a `:cl-graph` graph.
-* TODO [2022-01-10 Mon] How should we handle the BDD wrappers for constants?
-If they have permanent extent, there's no point in reference counting with them.
-The same could be said of variable nodes, which are also literals.
 * TODO: [optimize] (cudd:support-index)
 * TODO: Make (node-add|or|xor) variadic?
 * TODO: Some of my additions have probably not been to the correct file.
 I tend to put everything in the 'util' one.